thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
 - High river levels today may lead to flooding.
-Flooding is possible on 17 December 2025.
+Flooding is possible from the evening of 17 December 2025 .
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.

-Further rainfall is forecast over the next 48 hours.

-We are closely monitoring the situation.
-Take care and avoid walking, cycling or driving through flood water.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire